Flammability Testing Laboratory

 2) ts ≤ 30 s,

-3) no burning through of the third thread
+3) there is no burning of the third strand,

 (upholstered furniture, upholstery materials)

-Rooms intended for simultaneous occupancy of more than 200 adults or 100 children, with seating arranged in rows, shall be equipped with the following:
+Rooms intended for the simultaneous occupancy of more than 200 adults or 100 children, where seating is arranged in rows, shall have :

 ISO 14533